javascript-tutorial/en.javascript.info/2-ui/1-document/5-searching-elements-dom/article.md

 The call to `elem.querySelector(css)` returns the first element for the given CSS selector.

-In other words, the result is the same as `elem.querySelectorAll(css)[0]`, but that's looking for *all* elements and picking the first, much slower than only looking for the first one.
+In other words, the result is the same as `elem.querySelectorAll(css)[0]`, but the latter is looking for *all* elements and picking one, while `elem.querySelector` just looks for one.
+So it's faster.

 ## matches